markdryan/subtilis/docs/Subtilis.md

 write to the slice, the contents of the original collection will also change.
 However, it should be noted that vectors are copy on append (assuming that their elements are referred to by another vector), so if you slice a vector and then append to the new slice, the slice and the original vector will no longer share the same set of elements.
-Modifying the elements of the slice will have not effect on the vector.
+Modifying the elements of the slice will have no effect on the vector.
 For example,

 ```
 dim a%{5}